amro-youssef/pokemon-react-native/README.md

 # Pokemon Finder

-This is a React Native project creating using Expo, allowing you to search for your favorite Pokemon.
+This is a React Native project creating using Expo, allowing you to search for your favourite Pokemon.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/58143871-1d54-47c5-b51c-62509ec93bab" width="22%" />